 - (a) 0.2 % for mechanical automatic temperature-compensating systems; and - (b) 0.1 % for electronic automatic temperature-compensating systems.

 The delivered quantities for each test shall be approximately the same size.
 The results of each test shall be within the applicable acceptance or maintenance tolerance.
-(A the 1 2007) (A may be 1 2010)

 (Added 2007) (Amended 2010)